tendersearls/tldr/README.md

-If you're writing new code and tests with TLDR and dutifully running `tldr` constantly for fast feedback, odds are that this will help you catch thread safety issues early—this is a good thing, because it gives you a chance to fix them!
+If you're writing new code and tests with TLDR and dutifully running `tldr` constantly for fast feedback, odds are that this will help you catch thread safety issues early—this is a good thing, because it gives you a chance to address them before they're too hard to fix!
 But maybe you're porting an existing test suite to TLDR and running in parallel for the first time, or maybe you need to test something that simply _can't_ be exercised in a thread-safe way.
 For those cases, TLDR's goal is to give you some tools to prevent you from giving up and adding `--no-parallel` to your entire test suite and **slowing everything down for the sake of a few tests**.

 So, when you see a test that is failing when run in parallel with the rest of your suite, here is what we recommend doing, in priority order: